 They are right!
 Turn around NOW and run!

-The minute you determine that this unknown friend request is a person you don’t know, from a country you don’t know or a place you don’t know …
+The minute you determine that this unknown friend request is a person you don’t know, or from a country you don’t know or a place you don’t know …

 Every day we speak with a thousand people who never learned that simple lesson.
 That 98% of all strangers online that contact you are going to be scammers or fakes!

 Many industry analysts estimate that 30% of online fraud funds terrorists.
 That is a 1 in 3 chance YOU are FUNDING TERRORISM.
 You cannot afford to allow even one scammer through the door.
 If you do, you also serve the scammer ALL of your friends and family on a silver platter.

-NO NO NO NO NO NO NO
+NO NO NO NO NO NO NO!

 Because if you do, a year from now you will be someone who gave away even more of your treasure and let the scammer go after your friends and family.
 AND THEY WILL go after them.